AAssemblix

 Build AI workflows.
 Call them as APIs.

-Drag a workflow on the canvas.
-Type the input/output schema.
-Call it from your backend like any other HTTP API — with persistent state, observability, and multi-provider routing built in.
+Drag a workflow on the canvas, type the input/output schema, and call it from your backend like any HTTP API — persistent state, observability, and multi-provider routing built in.
+Self-host the whole stack with one docker compose up.

 A real workflow running — nodes execute, state mutates, the endpoint responds with typed JSON.